forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 **Of course you can!** By using external services for the heavy lifting, and connecting them to our static site with JavaScript, we can do anything with our static site!

-For static sites, our best option for adding e-commerce are [Snipcart](https://snipcart.com/) and [Shopify's Buy Buttons](https://www.shopify.com/buy-button).
+For static sites, our best options for adding e-commerce are [Snipcart](https://snipcart.com/) and [Shopify's Buy Buttons](https://www.shopify.com/buy-button).
 Both options have different advantages, but for our purposes, Snipcart's killer feature is its adaptability to any content strategy.

 See, Shopify's Buy Buttons work by providing you with code snippets you can copy and paste into your site that will display the product and allow the user to add it to their shopping cart.
 In order to use this effectively, you will need to adapt your content strategy around this limitation.
 Snipcart, on the other hand, learns about your products from data attributes in your site's HTML.
 As long as you provide [a few essential pieces of data](https://docs.snipcart.com/configuration/product-definition), anything on your site can become a Snipcart product!